vekatze/rin/readme.md

 ## Prerequisites

-Install `libcurl` on your machine (if not exists) and add something like the below to your `module.ens`:
+Install `libcurl` on your machine and add something like the below to your app's `module.ens`:

 ```ens
 {